Rail strikes set to paralyse UK travel network | Business

 DESTRUCTIVE INFLATION Britain's economy initially rebounded strongly from the COVID-19 pandemic but a combination of labour shortages, supply chain disruption, inflation and post-Brexit trade problems has prompted warnings of a recession.

 The government says it is giving extra support to millions of the poorest households but that above-inflation pay rises would damage the fundamentals of the economy.
-"Inflation destroys savings," junior finance minister Simon Clarke, whose remit includes public sector pay, said on Monday.
-"It destroys growth.
-It damages any economy where it gets an endemic grip.
-We are going to have to show collective society-wide responsibility."
+"Sustained higher levels of inflation would have a far bigger impact on people's pay packets in the long run, destroying savings and extending the difficulties we’re facing for longer," Johnson said.

 The outbreak of industrial action has drawn comparison with the 1970s, when Britain faced widespread labour strikes including the 1978-79 "winter of discontent".
 The strikes come as travellers at British airports experience chaotic delays and last-minute cancellations due to staff shortages while many Britons have to wait months for new passports to arrive due to processing delays.